SahalN/starwars-rest-api/README.md

 # Star Wars API

-This repository contains the data structure for a Star Wars API.
+This repository contains the data structure for a Star Wars Quotes API.

 ## Data Structure